nathanmarz/storm/docs/Guaranteeing-message-processing.md

 ---
+title: Guaranteeing Message Processing
 layout: documentation
+documentation: true
 ---
-Storm guarantees that each message coming off a spout will be fully processed.
-This page describes how Storm accomplishes this guarantee and what you have to do as a user to benefit from Storm's reliability capabilities.
+Storm offers several different levels of guaranteed message processing, includeing best effort, at least once, and exactly once through [Trident](Trident-tutorial.html).
+This page describes how Storm can guarantee at least once processing.

 ### What does it mean for a message to be "fully processed"?